DS 4 Crossback BlueHDi 120 EAT6 So chic

 It's like predicting what babies will look like, who wear a ton of makeup in the evening, wear fake eyelashes and nails, push-up bras, and extend their hair in the morning.
 Good that.
 And then it happened that we went to a comparative test of family limousines (which you could read about in the previous issue of the magazine "Auto"), so we needed one accompanying car.
 At first I flirted with the Audi A4 supertest, but since DS has not been painted yet, I decided to go with us to the island of Pag.
 From the very beginning, I was delighted with the automatic transmission.

-It can be blamed for hesitation when releasing gas, but the operation and shifting is very fast.
-Unlike the regular DS 4, the Crossback version is 40 millimeters higher than the ground, but that difference will come in handy for more than just navigating off-road while driving.
-The DS 4 itself has a rather rigidly tuned chassis, so it's a combination of a taller body with good shock absorbers, Michelin Pilot Sport tires and a fairly precise steering system that is ordered for such a car.
-The 120-horsepower turbodiesel isn't quite the sporty variety, but it will convince you with its smooth ride and low consumption, and combined with the large fuel tank, you'll have to pee and get ice cream at the pump more often than you would with a diesel.
+It can be accused of hesitation when releasing the gas, but the operation and gear changes are very fast.
+Unlike the regular DS 4, the Crossback version is 40 millimetres higher than the ground, but this difference will come in handy for more than just off-roading on the move.
+The DS 4 itself has a fairly rigid chassis setup, so it’s the combination of a taller body with good dampers, sporty Michelin Pilot Sport tyres and a fairly precise steering system that is bespoke for such a car.
+The 120bhp turbodiesel is not exactly the sporty variety, but it will convince you with its smoothness and low consumption, and combined with the large fuel tank, you will be turning to the pump more often for a pee and ice cream than for the diesel.

 Inside, you'll notice the brotherly bond with the Citroën C4 even earlier.
 Some materials can be slightly modified, but the design itself remains practically unchanged.
 For anyone suffering from humbophobia, it's nice to note that most of the switches are now hidden in the XNUMX-inch touchscreen infotainment system.
 For cider lovers, it is especially gratifying that the device supports Apple CarPlay connectivity.
 While being in the front of the car is still quite pleasant, there is almost claustrophobia in the rear.